 - Try to access the ZyXEL Device using another service, such as Telnet.
-If you can access the ZyXEL Device, check the remote management settings and firewall rules to find out why the ZyXEL Device does not respond to HTTP. - If your computer is connected wirelessly, use a computer that is connected to a LAN port.
+If you can access the ZyXEL Device, check the remote management settings and firewall rules to find out why the ZyXEL Device does not respond to HTTP. - If your computer is connected to the WAN port or is connected wirelessly, use a computer that is connected to a ETHERNET port.